Wilznet/Lab-Projects/README.md

 Currently includes:

 -GRE hub-and-spoke with OSPF over tunnels

--Remote Access IPsec VPN
+Remote Access IPsec VPN

--(more labs will be added )
+(more labs will be added )

 Each lab folder contains: